-I know I'm biased, but Soar Valley is a fantastic place to work!
-Turnover of staff is very low, and we even have staff who have left and then returned to us, a measure of the 'family feel' here (albeit a very large family!).
-We have a unique ethos, are a very cohesive team, and are genuinely very inclusive as a school.
-We value effort above all else with students; all can achieve, and they do, achieving excellent outcomes, of which we are very proud.
-Even more pleasing though, are the superb relationships we have in the school, between all, which make it a great place to work.
+Soar Valley is a highly inclusive school.
+We have a fantastic team of staff who go to great lengths to ensure every child can and does succeed in education.
+As a school, we value effort above all else with students; all can achieve, and they do!
+The staff work very effectively together and achieve excellent outcomes for our students, of which we are very proud.
+Even more pleasing though, are the superb relationships we have in the school, between all, which make it a great place to work, and an excellent place to continue your career.